Apple Inc.: 1997–2007: Restructuring and return to profitability

-At the Worldwide Developers Conference keynote address on June 6, 2005, Jobs announced that Apple would move away from PowerPC processors, and the Mac would transition to Intel processors in 2006.
-On January 10, 2006, the new MacBook Pro and iMac became the first Apple computers to use Intel's Core Duo CPU.
-By August 7, 2006, Apple made the transition to Intel chips for the entire Mac product line—over one year sooner than announced.
-The Power Mac, iBook, and PowerBook brands were retired during the transition; the Mac Pro, MacBook, and MacBook Pro became their respective successors.
-Apple also introduced Boot Camp in 2006 to help users install Windows XP or Windows Vista on their Intel Macs alongside Mac OS X.
+At the Worldwide Developers Conference on June 6, 2005, Jobs announced that Apple would transition the Mac from PowerPC to Intel processors over the following two years.
+The first Intel-based Macs, the MacBook Pro and iMac, were introduced on January 10, 2006, using Intel's Core Duo processors.
+Apple completed the transition on August 7, 2006, approximately one year ahead of its announced schedule.
+During the transition, the Power Mac, iBook, and PowerBook brands were retired and replaced by the Mac Pro, MacBook, and MacBook Pro.
+Apple also introduced Boot Camp in 2006, allowing users to install Windows on Intel-based Macs alongside Mac OS X.

-Apple's success during this period was evident in its stock price.
-Between early 2003 and 2006, the price of Apple's stock increased more than tenfold, from around $6 per share (split-adjusted) to over $80.
-When Apple surpassed Dell's market cap in January 2006, Jobs sent an email to Apple employees saying Dell's CEO Michael Dell should eat his words.
-Nine years prior, Dell had said that if he ran Apple he would "shut it down and give the money back to the shareholders".
+Between 2003 and 2006, the price of Apple's stock increased more than tenfold, from around $6 per share (split-adjusted) to over $80.
+When Apple surpassed Dell's market cap in January 2006, Jobs sent an email to Apple employees saying Michael Dell should eat his words, referencing his 1997 remark that, if he ran Apple, he would "shut it down and give the money back to the shareholders".